How the Indigenous Apprenticeships Program works

 Read more about role classifications in the Classifications and work level standards on the Australian Public Service Commission website.

 If you're an APS2 apprentice, you'll complete a Certificate IV in Government.
-You must complete this course to graduate.
+If you're an APS3 apprentice, you'll complete a Diploma in Government.
+You must complete the relevant course to graduate.

 We have a lot of support to make sure you get through your apprenticeship and studies.
 You’ll get time during your work hours to complete your certificate or diploma.